acg/shellac/README.md

 ## Installation and Usage ##

-To run the Shellac web app server (requires Python 2.5), do this in a terminal:
+To run the Shellac web app server (requires Python 2.5 and [web.py](http://webpy.org/)), do this in a terminal:

     cd svc/shellac
     ./run